WWT Hosts Eighth Annual STEM Student Forum to Encourage High-Schoolers to Pursue Technology Careers

+As one of the region's fastest growing technology companies, WWT employs thousands of professionals in the STEM field and provides resources to ensure the increase of future tech leaders.
 The STEM Student Forum is an initiative dedicated to educating high school students on the importance of STEM disciplines and the opportunities they present, while also creating positive change in the St. Louis metropolitan area.

-- Christian Brothers College High School
+- Christian Brothers College High School (Winner)

 - Collegiate School of Medicine and Bioscience

-- Fulton High School
+- The Fulton School (Finalist)

 - Hazelwood West High School

 - Lindbergh High School